JoranSt/Fail-Safe-Arduino/README.md

 - I can do better cable management on the breadboard. this will make things easier to see if something needs troubleshooting, to be added or to be changed.
 - I should take into account the (potential) bounces from sensors (I have noticed this while testing).
 - I should keep modular thinking in mind even when learning new things.
 I usually fall back to deepnesting when im learning.
+- I should synchronize the reading and the displaying of data
+- I should be less reliant on AI.
+I have used it for the structure but also for debugging.
+I should learn to debug myself.
 ---
 ## How it works
 ## Future improvements